 When composing an opera, I try to get inside the character’s heads so the vocal lines and musical textures can aptly express their feelings as individuals.
 When I compose orchestral music I typically have poetic concepts, expressive moods, or imaginary scenarios in mind.
 For vocal and choral works I hunt for texts that can be treated dramatically.

 In retrospect I can see a tendency toward dramatic expression in some of my earliest compositions.
 But I didn’t fully appreciate my natural inclination to approach composing from a theatrical viewpoint until I was in my mid-thirties.
-After that, the more that I embraced this tendency, the more I enjoyed being immersed in process of composing, and the more deeply connected I felt to the works in performance.
+After that, the more that I embraced this tendency, the more I enjoyed the process of composing, and the more deeply connected I felt to the works in performance.